asjadnaqvi/COVID19-European-Regional-Tracker/README.md

 # Change Log
+* 15 Mar 2022: All countries updated.
+Several fixes to scripts and graphs.
+Data quality is declining across some countries.
+Notably Poland and Scotland don't have regular updates.
+Several other countries now have data gaps.
 * 10 Feb 2022: All countries updated.
 Several fixes to scripts, paths, miscellaneous improvements to code.
 Gaps are starting to appear in the daily data for several countries.
 Ireland's data has ad-hoc updates where several weeks or months of data might be missing.
 Poland's data that is scraped, has irregular updates.
 * 08 Jan 2022: All countries updated.
 Minor fixes to the scripts.
 * 15 Dec 2021: All countries updated.
 Minor improvements to the scripts.
 GIF animation added to the Tracker.
 This will be the last update of 2021.